conjurinc/apidocs/src/resource.check.md

 ### Check another role's permissions [GET /api/authz/{account}/roles/{kind}/{id}/?check{&privilege,resource_id}]

-In this example, we are checking if the user 'alice' has `fry` privilege on the resource `food:bacon`.
+In this example, we are checking if the group `ops` has `execute` privilege on the variable `dev/mongo/password`.

 The response body is empty, privilege is communicated through the response status code.